ietf-wg-cellar/ebml-specification/specification.markdown

 #### recurring

-Within an EBML Schema, the XPath of `@recurring` attribute is `/EBMLSchema/element/@recurring`.
+Within an EBML Schema, the XPath of the `@recurring` attribute is `/EBMLSchema/element/@recurring`.

 This attribute is a boolean to express whether an EBML Element is defined as an